History

 - Have assets not exceeding £125,000.

-The Homes Administrator, who is usually on site every Monday-Thursday either in the mornings or afternoons, is responsible for running the Cottage Homes and generally acting as a ‘good neighbour’ to the residents.
+The Homes Manager, who is usually on site every Monday-Thursday either in the mornings or afternoons, is responsible for running the Cottage Homes and generally acting as a ‘good neighbour’ to the residents.
 Full contact details can be found under the 'Contact Us' section.